praezi/rust-emse-2020/rustsec/README.md

 A list of Trait Implementations.

 ### Data Type - Format
-A data type can be a custom type, primitive, or a generic and are specified using the following format:
+A data type can be a custom type, primitive, or generic and are specified using the following format:

 ``` json
 {